This section provides technical information on the data held by the Cancer Registry.

 |Superficial transitional cell carcinoma of the bladder||Considered invasive||No longer considered invasive||Coded as in-situ and therefore excluded from incidence reporting.
 This resulted in a decrease in the number of bladder cancer registrations compared with previous years|

-Some fields may be added, deleted of modified over time.
+Some fields may be added, deleted or modified over time.
 For a list of the fields and any field changes please see the table of available data.

 Long-term trend data is unavailable for some fields and some cancer types.
 This may be due to increasing/decreasing field details and changes to the inclusion/exclusion criteria (eg leukaemia and bladder cancers).

-Since the passing of the Cancer Registry Act 1993 and Cancer Regulations 1994, data quality and coverage significantly improved.
+After the passing of the Cancer Registry Act 1993 and Cancer Registry Regulations 1994, data quality and completeness significantly improved.

 Due to data quality issues staging information is not considered reliable prior to 1997.

 Data quality measures

 Routine data assurance measures include:

 - monitoring reporting from laboratories